DanielleDaly/portfolio-project-4/README.md

 - It contains a many-to-one relationship with the Recipe Model.
 - The id field is the primary key for this relationship.

-### Category

-- The Category model contains an id and category_name fields.
-- It contains a one-to-many relationship with the Recipe Model.
-- The id field is the primary key for this relationship.

 ## Database Schema